Interplay of interactions and disorder at the charge-density wave transition of two-dimensional Dirac semimetals: Discussion

-The disorder driven phase transition along the line of critical interaction in the two-dimensional system might be similar to the transition in weakly interacting, three dimensional Weyl/Dirac semimetals \cite{chakravarty_diffusive_metal,gonzalez_3d_weyl_coulomb_disorder,das_sarma_disorder_3d_dirac,wang_weyl_3d_coulomb_disorder}.
+The disorder driven phase transition along the line of critical interaction in the two-dimensional system might be similar to the transition in weakly interacting, three dimensional Weyl/Dirac semimetals \cite{chakravarty_diffusive_metal,gonzalez_3d_weyl_coulomb_disorder,das_sarma_disorder_3d_dirac,wang_weyl_3d_coulomb_disorder,Syzranov+18}.
 In both cases, the transition is driven by chemical potential disorder which is expected to induce a finite zero-energy density of states in the disordered phase, giving rise to diffusive metallic behavior.
 This would be consistent with our naive picture for the transition between the CDW insulator, which forms above the critical interaction strength, and the disordered phase: if the standard deviation of the random chemical potential shifts exceeds the electronic gap induced by the symmetry breaking, the system will develop a finite density of states at the average chemical potential, leading to diffusive metallic behavior.
 However, further calculations are required to ascertain the properties of the disordered phase in the strongly interacting, two dimensional system.
 An investigation of the dependence on the form of the disorder distribution, e.g. whether it is bounded, Gaussian or exhibits long tails, as well as of any potential replica symmetry breaking \cite{parisi_replica_order_parameter_1979}, indicative of glassy behavior, would be very interesting.
+The random-mass disorder might play an important role in stabilizing a finite disorder multi-critical point with broken Replica symmetry.

 Our renormalization-group approach does not capture non-perturbative, rare region effects, which have spurned a lot of discussion in the context of three dimensional Weyl/Dirac semimetals.
 A study by Nandkishore \textit{et al.} \cite{sondhi_rare_region_effects_dirac_3D} first proposed that rare region effects induce a non-vanishing density of states at the Weyl/Dirac points, thereby turning the disorder-driven phase transition into a crossover.
 This was substantiated by numerical calculations \cite{pixley_avoided_QCP_weyl,Pixley+16} but remains at odds with recent theoretical literature \cite{altland_dos_weyl_rare_region,altland_weyl_stable_against_disorder}.
 However, as chemical potential disorder is marginal in two spatial dimensions, and irrelevant in three, it is expected that rare region resonances will have a ``sub-leading effect'' on the physics of the transition in two dimensions \cite{pixley_rare_region_effects_review}.